Do you sometimes have trouble getting your spouse to talk to you? Or really listen to what you have to say?

 1. Be the Spouse You Desire

 The first step to getting your spouse to treat you the way you desire is to model for them what that looks like.
 You can’t directly control their actions, but you can control your own.
+Doctors like Angelo Cuzalina suggest taking care of yourself both mentally and physically so you will feel better being the example.
 If you want them to be interested in what you have to say, be engaging and show how much you care about them.

 It is so easy to fall into the trap of only reciprocating, but when you take that approach you both lose.
 Try your best to “suck it up” and be the spouse that you want to be married to.
 It’s called the Golden Rule for a reason.

 In general, wives crave empathy and husbands crave respect.
 Do your best to communicate in a way that fulfills your spouse on their terms.
 I highly recommend that you read The Five Love Languages and apply the principles that you learn as a way to connect in a way that your wife or husband will respond to the best.
 Speak their love language!

 When you are not getting what you want, it is so easy to simply recoil and exact some “revenge” on your spouse by withdrawing.
 This is not productive, and it will only degrade your communication further.
 If you haven’t read the great guest post by Stephanie Baffone called “What’s the Secret to a Happy Marriage?“, I highly recommend that you check it out and be conscious to avoid the unhealthy communication patterns that she highlights.
 Remember, it starts with you.

 4. Establish Expectations

 Once you’ve gotten your own mind set in the right place, it’s vital that you let your spouse know in clear terms what you need from them.
 Find some quiet time, turn off the television and tell your spouse that you really need to talk.
 Sit down face-to-face, take their hands in yours, look them in the eye and really impress upon them how very important this is to you.